 Pilot dead after Air India Express plane skids off runway in Kerala

 Kozhikode, Aug 07: An Air India Express flight with 190 passengers on board en route from Dubai skidded off the runway while landing at Karipur Airport, Kozhikode on Friday evening.
 According to preliminary reports the pilot has been killed so far and 40 passengers are believed to be injured.
+This was a Vande Bharat repatriation flight.

 The Air India Express flight was about to land at Kerala's Kozhikode when the incident happened.